Updated March 20, 2020

 We will share personal information outside of Cloudmore if we have a good-faith belief that access, use, preservation, or disclosure of the information is reasonably necessary to:

 We may share non-personally identifiable information publicly and with our partners — like marketplace sellers, developers, or rights holders.
 For example, we share information publicly to show trends about the general use of our services.
-We may also allow specific partners to collect information from your browser or device for advertising and measurement purposes using their own cookies or similar technologies.

 All Cloudmore products are built with strong security features that continuously protect your information.
 The insights we gain from maintaining our services help us detect and automatically block security threats from ever reaching you.
 And if we do detect something risky that we think you should know about, we’ll notify you and help guide you through steps to stay better protected.